-The level of significance is an error rate; and can be thought of as a false alarm rate: i.e. it is the proportion of the time that a true null hypothesis will be rejected.
+The level of significance can be thought of as a false alarm error rate, i.e. it is the proportion of times that the null hypothesis will be rejected when it is actually true (which can result in action being taken when really no action should be taken).